-The Kid to Kid culture: walk the walk when it comes to giving back to their communities
+Kid to Kid franchise owners walk-the-walk when it comes to giving back to their communities

-Kid to Kid is successful because we understand that the communities we serve make us successful.
+Kid to Kid is successful because of how we serve our communities

-The ability to own a business that’s good for the environment is likewise tremendously important to our franchise owners and their customers:
+The ability to own a business that’s good for the environment is important to our customers and franchise owners alike:

 “The fact that we get to keep so many items out of the landfills is really important,” says Michelle, owner of a Kid to Kid in Tonawanda, NY.
 “A lot of people can’t afford to go to the mall and pay full price for clothes their kids will quickly grow out of, and the fact that we allow our customers to sell their clothes back, which we can use or donate to charities, is not only environmentally responsible, it’s a much needed service to my community.
 It’s the circle of life — this business — and it’s really special to be a part of it.”

-The Kid to Kid culture also empowers owners to donate to charities in their local communities.
-The clothes they don’t accept from customers can be donated to a charity of the franchise owners’ choice, and simply owning a store can be a tremendous platform for doing good.
+We also empower owners to donate to charities in their local communities.
+The clothes they don’t accept from customers can be donated to a charity of the franchise owners’ choice.

 “We clothed six children last year after a local family lost everything in a fire,” says Kelli Purser, owner of a Kid to Kid franchise in Utah.
 “We let them come in, get winter clothes, boots, coats and toys.
 It made everyone so happy, and it’s such a privilege that we’re able to do that.
 This business is all about community, about helping each other.
 That’s what I love most about it.”